About Our Calves

 Female and Male Calves

-Female calves are almost always raised to maturity at our farm.
+Female calves are raised to maturity at our farm.
 Once mature at 16 months, they will weigh approximately 1,200 pounds.
-They either become a member of our herd or are sold to become part of another farmers' herd.
+After having their first calf, they become a member of our milking herd.

 Most of our male calves are sold to a neighbour, where they are raised to maturity and then sold as beef.
-They are not raised for white veal.
-Their move to the neighbours' farm usually takes place when they are 1-2 weeks old.
+Their move to the neighbours' farm usually takes place when they are approximately 2 weeks old, after ensuring they have received colostrum and are strong & healthy.

 Male calves that remain on our farm are raised to maturity and sold through our farm store as beef.